Marajó: Geography

+The island is situated just south of the Equator.
+Its Northern cost, which runs almost parallel to it, is called Contracosta.
+Due to its location at the mouth of the Amazon River, archeologist Helen Palmatary compared the island to "an egg in the mouth of a snake".

 Together with smaller neighboring islands that are separated from Marajó by rivers, they form the Marajó Archipelago, with an aggregate area of 49,602 km2.

 The archipelago is contained in the 59,985 km2 Marajó Archipelago Environmental Protection Area, a sustainable-use conservation unit established in 1989 to protect the environment of the region.

-Large parts of the islands are flooded during the rainy season because of higher water levels of the rivers along the coast and heavy rainfall in the interior.
 Marajó is almost entirely flat.
-During the rainy season, much of the island becomes flooded as a large lake.
+The island can be divided into the Western side with savanna plains at a slightly higher elevation of around 6 m, and the Eastern side with rainforest situated around sea level.
+The transition between both sides is formed by swampy fields called mondongos.
+Marajó is largely flooded during the rainy season because of higher water levels of the rivers along its coast and heavy rainfall in its interior.
+During this season, much of the island presents itself as a large lake.

+The largest lakes on Marajó are Lake Arari and Lake Guajará.
 There are 20 large rivers on the island.
 Because of the changing water levels and regular seasonal flooding, many settlements are built on stilts (Palafitas).

 The island is known for the pororoca, a tidal bore phenomenon in the river that creates large waves reaching 4 meters in height.
 It is a tourist destination, especially for surfing of the bore.

 Ecology

 The eastern side of the island is dominated by savanna vegetation.
 There are large fazendas with animal husbandry.
 This is also the location of Lake Arari, which has an area of 400 km2, but shrinks by 80% during the dry season.
 There are large herds of domesticated water buffalo, which are technically invasive to the island; they now number about 450,000, higher than the island's human population.
-The western side of the island is characterized by Várzea forests and small farms.
-Lumber and açaí are produced there.
+The western side of the island is characterized by várzea forests and small farms.
+Lumber and açaí palm are produced there.

 The island is in the Marajó várzea ecoregion, an area of seasonally and tidally flooded várzea forest.

 To the north of the large savanna area are palm swamps, mainly with Buriti Palm (Mauritia flexuosa) and Euterpe oleracea.
 During the rainy season, the swamps are flooded one meter high.
 Little is known about the ecology of these swamps.